Data For Product Managers

 Key Data Sources for Product Managers at GitLab

-- Service Ping (for Self-Managed and GitLab.com)
+- Service Ping (for Self-Managed, Dedicated, and GitLab.com)

 - GitLab.com Postgres Database (for GitLab.com)

-- Snowplow (for GitLab.com)
+- Snowplow (for GitLab.com and the AI Gateway)

 Service Ping (Version App)

-- Service Ping is a custom tool that GitLab built to deal with the problem of collecting weekly aggregate information from our customers who host our product on their own hardware.
+Service Ping is a custom tool that GitLab built to collect weekly aggregated information from our customers across various deployment options:

 ping_delivery_type